 If you’re reading this, chances are you’re interested in lawn care services for your home.
 Well, you’ve come to the right place.
-We’ve been providing lawn service in San Antonio for quite some time, and from working with dozens of lawn services in the area, we’ve managed to gather a ton of data on lawn service pricing.
+We’ve been providing landscaping and lawn service in San Antonio for quite some time, and from working with dozens of lawn services in the area, we’ve managed to gather a ton of data on lawn service pricing.

 This guide walks you through various lawn-related services specific to the San Antonio area, as well as the prices you should expect should should you desire to hire a lawn care service.
 Read on, and feel free to share with your friends!

 First, a note on hiring a quality lawn care service

 Let’s address one big, important question.
 Is the lawn care provider licensed and insured?
 Please take my advice and make sure that the company is incorporated as a legitimate business and carries liability insurance.
 Sure, you can save a bit of money by paying some guy cash under the table, but it comes with huge risks.
 Not only are you helping someone evade taxes, but if the lawn care provider damages your lawn, or worse hurts somebody, he most likely will not be able to pay for the damages.
 Additionally, there are many cases where you might be liable for any injuries which occur on your property.
 Bottom line, do yourself a favor and make sure that the contractor is legit.
 For the purposes of this article, we’re going to assume you’re talking to a legitimate licensed and insured lawn care provider.